Haitian crisis (2018–present): Instability and roadblocks causing medical and food insecurity across the country

 On 22 March, a police union representative said that officers in the capital were unable to cash their paychecks at the state bank.
-No ships had entered the container port since 5 March, and the sound of primarily US-made assault rifles could be heard throughout the capital.
+No ships had entered the container port since 5 March, and the sound of gunshots could be heard throughout the capital.
 According to the WFP, nearly half the population was going hungry, with over 1.6 million on the edge of starvation (IPC-4) with pockets in or near the capital (Croix-des-Bouquets and Cité Soleil) risking a return to the catastrophic (IPC-5) levels at the end of 2022.
 According to Le Nouvelliste, "one of the worst-hit areas is the Artibonite Valley—the country's bread basket—where gangs took possession of land and stole harvests".

-On 27 March, it was announced that the U.S. would provide $10 million worth of surplus helmets, bulletproof vests, weapons, and ammunition to the Haitian national police, though U.S. funding for the Multinational Security Support was stalled.
-Also 170 French nationals and 70 others had been evacuated that week by special forces aboard Cougars and Caracals flown into Fort-de-France for transport on the helicopter carrier Tonnerre.
+On 27 March, it was announced that the U.S. would provide $10 million worth of surplus helmets, bulletproof vests, weapons, and ammunition to the Haitian National Police, though U.S. funding for the Multinational Security Support was stalled.
+Also 170 French nationals and 70 others had been evacuated that week by special forces aboard helicopters flown into Fort-de-France for transport on the carrier Tonnerre.

 While police were tied up with the 1 April gang attack on the National Palace, fires were set in the administrative building of the nearby Petit Séminaire Collège Saint-Martial.
 Four cars parked in the courtyard were completely burnt and others vandalised.
 Computers, refrigerators, mattresses, generators, water purifiers, and solar panels were stolen during the six-hour attack.
 Two days later, the National Library was pillaged of furniture and the generator damaged.
-The previous week the École nationale supérieure had been set aflame and the National School of Arts was looted along with 10 pharmacies, and two hospitals.
+The previous week the École nationale supérieure had been set aflame, and the National School of Arts was looted along with 10 pharmacies and two hospitals.

 On 6 April, police were able to regain control of the Magalie, a freighter at the Varreux terminal in Port-au-Prince whose crew had been kidnapped and whose cargo had been looted of 10,000 bags of rice by the 5 Seconds and Taliban gangs two days earlier.
 Neither the rice nor the crew members were recovered in the operation.
-The Taliban gang was also reported to have destroyed a police station in the Canaan suburb with a front loader.
+The Taliban gang was also reported to have destroyed a police station in the Canaan.